 Pitch | Low | High |

-Instrumentation | It can be produced by instruments like cellos, double bass, timpani, bassoon, tuba, etc. | Can be produced by instruments like violin, flute, saxophone, etc. |
+Instrumentation | It can be produced by instruments like violin, flute, saxophone, etc. | It can be produced by violin, flute, saxophone, etc. |

 Notation | Typically used to compose bass sounds. | Typically used to compose treble sounds. |